Satyamshahi17/kohler-ai-bathroom-designer-planner/README.md

 ## 1. AI in manufacturing and product ecosystems

-The project demonstrates how generative AI can move beyond text generation into a **constraint-aware product configuration workflow**.
+The project demonstrates how generative AI can move beyond text and image generation into a **constraint-aware product configuration workflow**.

 For a manufacturer such as Kohler, the same architecture can support: